Norudah/FYC-ressources/README.md

 ![Cover image for the course](./cover.jpg?raw=true "Cover")

 This is the ressources folders of the FYC.
+Warning : this is wrotten **in french** 🇫🇷 only.

 ## What is it ?

 FYC is a acronym for "Find Your Course"
-It is a project that aim to replace the final essay of the last year from ESGI's Master degree.
+It is a french 🇫🇷 project that aim to replace the final essay of the last year from ESGI's Master degree.

 Instead of writing pages of a subject, we have beed assigned another task : making a course !